 \subsection{The model case}

 In this section we analyze a simple case which serves as the model and main ingredient for the results of the next section.

 Consider $\cx$ with its flat metric and let $\dA$ be its area form.
-Let $\alpha$ be a smooth, complex valued, compactly supported function on $\cx$, and $\Phi$ be a homogeneous, complex polynomial on $\cx$ degree $m \in \N_+$ with an isolated zero at the origin of index $k \in \Z$, that is
+Let $\alpha$ be a smooth, complex valued, compactly supported function on $\cx$, and $\Phi$ be a homogeneous, complex polynomial with an isolated zero at the origin of the form